benjessop12/palantir/readme.md

 ##### Relative Strength Index

 The relative strength index is the measure of magnitude of recent price changes and evaluates the overbought or oversold conditions.
-An RSI of over 70 indicates the security is overbought or overvalued and primed for a trend reversal or corrective pullback.
+An RSI of over 70 indicates the ticker is overbought or overvalued and primed for a trend reversal or corrective pullback.
 An RSI of 30 or below indicates oversold or undervalued condition.

 There are two stages to an RSI calculation: